 By signing the invoice you are certifying that all details are complete and correct, and that:

-• you were rostered to deliver duty lawyer services on that date
+• you were requested by VLA to deliver duty lawyer services on that date

 • a duty lawyer record (DLR) has been completed for each appearance noted on the tax invoice under 'duty lawyer services performed'